eburakelevli/codex-testing/README.md

 ## License

-> This project is licensed under the MIT License.
-See the [MIT License](https://opensource.org/licenses/MIT) for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---